Ashivudhi/pathfind/readme.markdown

 ### TODO(maybe)

+* Pick inferior license.

+* It currently re-sorts what should have been a  priority queue, maybe use [this](https://groups.google.com/group/julia-dev/browse_thread/thread/ff0089b17d22e9) to make that proper.(it is in the examples now though)

+* That code also shows how pathfind.j can be 'more typed'.

 * Neater way to abstract what `Node` does?
 I do not want getter/setter functions, hope Julia will implement something that will have the properties i need.(Might even already exist and i missed it so far)